AbhinavMadahar/thesis/proposal/outline.md

 - Introduction (three pages; one hundred sentences)
   - Raise the sense that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work (five sentences)
-  - Based on this, define and raise the importance of pursuing the major endgoals of AGI and artificial conciousness (five sentences)
+  - Based on this, define and raise the importance of pursuing the major endgoals of artificial conciousness and AG(S)I (fifteen sentences)
-    - Define AGI
-      - An artificial general intelligence is a machine which can perform intellectual labour
-    - Define artificial conciousness machine which can perform intellectual labour
+    - Define artificial conciousness
       - An artificial conciousness is a machine which is aware of its own existence
+      - An example from literature is the AI named 'Samantha' from Her (2013)
       - Sentience is slightly different from conciousness
         - TODO: explain how they are different, relying on (Butlin et al, 2023)
+    - Define AGI
+      - An artificial general intelligence is a machine which can perform intellectual labour
     - TODO: add the two definitions of AI from the intro to the 2022 Daedalus issue on AI, noting how they are similar to my respective definitions of AGI and artificial conciousness
+    - Describe how we might evaluate whether a system is conscious
+      - Having a conversation with a system which is able to communicate in human language to ascertain to what extent it is conscious, if at all
+        - TODO: fill from (Perez E and Long R, 2023)
   - Distinguish between research on the trunk and research on the branches (ten sentences)
     - Artificial intelligence systems in present-day research tend to understand some concept and then do something with this understanding
       - For example, in machine translation via an attentionless encoder-decoder architecture, the encoder comes to understand the input text by putting it in the latent space and the decoder uses this latent-space-representation-based understanding to write text in the destination language